theodo/workflow-monitor/docs/adr_1-implement_serverless_real_time.md

 Start from the [aws-lambda-graphql](https://github.com/michalkvasnicak/aws-lambda-graphql), remove unnecessary things and try to improve the performances.

-* Pro :
+**Pro:**

-It allows us to tailor-make a solution matching all the decision drivers.
+* It allows us to tailor-make a solution matching all the decision drivers.

-Seems to be the serverless way to implement real time.
+* Seems to be the serverless way to implement real time, the solution is only made of serverless basic components :

-* Cons :
+Api GateWay, lambdas and dynamoDb

+**Cons:**

-Long to develop
+* Long to develop

-No certainty about the results
+* No certainty about the results

-Complex architecture &rarr; hard to understand, debug and maintain
+* Complex architecture &rarr; hard to understand, debug and maintain

- Schema :
+**Schema:**

  current schema
  ![custom brocker schema](DynamoDb_pubsub_serverless.png)